oci-landing-zones/terraform-oci-workloads-ai/ai_transaction_monitoring_workload/DEPLOYMENT-GUIDE.md

 This template shows how to deploy an AI Transaction Monitoring Workload using an OCI Core Landing Zone configuration.

-In this template, a single GPU-based compute instance is deployed, optionally with a dedicated application load blancer and backend set.
+In this template, a single GPU-based compute instance is deployed, optionally with a dedicated application load balancer and backend set.
 The following prerequisite resources are assumed to exist prior to deploying this workload:

 - a workload compartment for holding the compute instance and block volume